Expert-Aided Causal Discovery of Ancestral Graphs: Funding Sources

-Diego Mesquita acknowledges the support by the Silicon Valley Community Foundation (SVCF) through the Ripple impact fund, the Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado do Rio de Janeiro (FAPERJ) through the \emph{Jovem Cientista do Nosso Estado} program, and the Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de São Paulo (FAPESP) through the grant 2023/00815-6.
-António Góis acknowledges the support by Samsung Electronics Co., Ldt.
-Adèle Ribeiro and Dominik Heider were supported by the LOEWE program of the State of Hesse (Germany) in the Diffusible Signals research cluster and by the German Federal Ministry of Education and Research (BMBF) [031L0267A] (Deep Insight).
-Samuel Kaski was supported by the Academy of Finland (Flagship programme: Finnish Center for Artificial Intelligence FCAI), EU Horizon 2020 (European Network of AI Excellence Centres ELISE, grant agreement 951847), UKRI Turing AI World-Leading Researcher Fellowship (EP/W002973/1).
-We also acknowledge the computational resources provided by the Aalto Science-IT Project from Computer Science IT.
+Tiago da Silva, Eliezer Silva, and Diego Mesquita acknowledge the support of Fundação Carlos Chagas Filho de Amparo à Pesquisa do Estado do Rio de Janeiro FAPERJ (SEI-260003/000709/2023), São Paulo Research Foundation (FAPESP, grant 2023/00815-6), Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq, grant 404336/2023-0).
+Bruna Bazaluk acknowledges the support of Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Código de Financiamento 001.
+Adèle H. Ribeiro and Dominik Heider were supported by the LOEWE program of the State of Hesse (Germany) in the Diffusible Signals research cluster and by the German Federal Ministry of Research, Technology and Space of Germany (BMFTR) [grant number 031L0267A] (Deep Insight).
+Adèle H. Ribeiro was further supported by BMFTR [grant number 01ZU2503] (CausalAI4Health).
+António Góis was supported by Samsung Electronics Co., Ltd. Samuel Kaski was supported by the Academy of Finland (Flagship programme: Finnish Center for Artificial Intelligence FCAI), EU Horizon 2020 (European Network of AI Excellence Centres ELISE, grant agreement 951847), UKRI Turing AI World-Leading Researcher Fellowship (EP/W002973/1).
+We also acknowledge the computational resources provided i) by the Aalto Science-IT Project from Computer Science IT, and ii) FGV TIC.